mvk-kim/CodeLab/README.md

 # CodeLab
-Welcome to my coding playground.
-Here, I experiment, create, and share projects that bring ideas to life.
-Join me on this journey as I build cool stuff one line of code at a time!
+# Welcome to my coding space! ∑(code) = creativity 💻✨
+Let’s solve problems together, one algorithm at a time.
+Ready for the next equation? 🔍